 Pyrethrum sprays, which are made from flower extracts, are effective but tend to linger, therefore they can damage new arrivals of good insects.

-Always follow dosage rates and safety instructions.
+Remember, always follow dosage rates and safety instructions.